-With cybersecurity rapidly becoming a board-level issue, many CISOs are faced with the same level of inquiry and scrutiny of a CFO or CEO.
+With cybersecurity rapidly becoming a board-level issue, many CISOs are faced with the same level of inquiry and scrutiny as a CFO or CEO.
 Cyber is no longer an abstract concept that can be assessed with the question ‘are we secure’ and a brief ‘yes’.
-According to Gartner, successful CISOs are leaders, communicators, and managers and all CISO’s need to be prepared to convey the progress their organization is making to ensure the enterprise stays secure as it continues to grow.
+According to Gartner, successful CISOs are leaders, communicators, and managers, and all CISOs need to be prepared to convey the progress their organization is making to ensure the enterprise stays secure as it continues to grow.

 Shifting the conversation from high/low risk to good/bad risk

 The issue many CISOs

 Effective CEOs are trained to take the right business risks to drive growth.
 In order to get buy-in from their CEO, a CISO must reframe the inherent risks of new initiatives from a high/low model to a good/bad risk model.
 This shift requires a CISO to align their activities with business goals - instead of assessing risk through the lens of likelihood and impact, the good/bad risk framework looks at it through the lens of value and appetite.